ppy/osu-wiki/news/2019-10-31-osu-spooktacular-halloween-special.md

 ------------

-From all of us at the osu!team, we hope you have a wonderful Halloween!
+From all of us on the osu!team, we hope you have a wonderful Halloween!

 We'll be back later in November to kick things off for the Winter Fan Art contest to cap off the year in some chilly comfort, as usual.